exoplatform/exo-documentation/docs/UsingPerkStore.rst

 - The name of the product,
 - The sell price: The product's price in token currency value
 - The merchant wallet: The user's or space's wallet that will receive the funds when the product is purchased, and
-- The product editor: This field is automatically pre-loaded with the current user account and you have the possibilityto change this.
+- The product editor: This field is automatically pre-loaded with your user account but you can change it if you want another user to have the possibility to update the product.

 You can also optionnaly upload images, add a description of the product and select authorized buyers (users or spaces members).
 You may also specify a stock limit and to restrict the number of purchased items by user and per periodicity.